 Best way is to add the correct headers to the tracked site.
 Those headers will allow only the userTrack dashboard domain to load your website in an iframe.

-If you are using Apache, edit .htaccess
+If you are using Apache, add this to .htaccess:

 <IfModule mod_headers.c>Header always set X-Frame-Options "SAMEORIGIN"Header set Content-Security-Policy "frame-ancestors 'self' analytics.your-usertrack.net;"</IfModule>